 Having a parent bulletin board is a great communication tool if it is maintained well and updated frequently.
 Useful information to post on your parent bulletin board should include: a calendar of important events along with detailed information about these events, the weekly menu, parent newsletters and information on parent resources.
-Draw attention to the bulletin board by changing the theme monthly and be sure that your bulletin board is near the entrance of the building.
+Draw attention to the bulletin board by changing the theme monthly and be sure that your bulletin board is near the entrance of the building and maintain with current information.